Thehubhub/SakuraProject/README.md

 The project consists of one main Activity and 5 fragments.
 First fragment is the Home Fragment, where the title of the app is displayed and 3 different buttons.
 First button is "Show list"; the second fragment contains RecyclerView of all card items wil be shown after the button click, with several different fields about the each card and its own image.
-Second button is "Search card"; the third fragment that let user input a card name and search for the card's details, which is displayed on the fourt fragment.
+Second button is "Search card"; the third fragment that let user input a card name and search for the card's details, which is displayed on the fourth fragment.
 Third button is "Flip it"; once button is clicked, it will show the front of a Sakura
 Card and allows user to click on the card itself to flip to the back of the card.

 What's working and what's not: